Sous-Chefs-Boneyard/selinux_policy/README.md

 Attributes:

 * `file_spec`: This is the file regexp in question, defaults to resource name.
 * `secontext`: The SELinux context to assign the file regexp to.
+Not required for `:delete`

 Example usage (see mysql cookbook for example daemons ):